Adalat319/Adalat.Jurat_T1A3/README.md

 ### Installation and Usage

-To install and use the Uyghur Language Class Scheduling System, follow these steps:
+To install and use the Uyghur Language Class Scheduling System, make sure you have python3 installed on your computer.
+Then follow these steps:

 1. Open your terminal or command prompt.